A Place For Community

 2002

-The Lawrence Arts Center opens the doors to its new building at 940 New Hampshire St. The new facility has room to expand existing programs.
+The Lawrence Arts Center opened the doors to its new building at 940 New Hampshire St, allowing us to expand existing programs.

 2004

-Linda Reimond, Lawrence Arts Center arts-based preschool instructor, is awarded the Mayor’s Award for teachers in the Lawrence school district.
+Linda Reimond, Lawrence Arts Center arts-based preschool instructor, was awarded the Mayor’s Award for teachers in the Lawrence school district.

 2022